btel/scipy-lecture-notes/NA-overview.rst

 If we go this route of writing up a decision process which includes such a dispute resolution mechanism, I think the meat of it should be a roadmap that potential contributers and developers can follow to gain influence over numpy.
-Numpy development needs broad support beyond code contributions, and tying influence in the project to contributions seems to me like it would be a good way to encourage people to take on tasks like bug triaging/management, continuous
+NumPy development needs broad support beyond code contributions, and tying influence in the project to contributions seems to me like it would be a good way to encourage people to take on tasks like bug triaging/management, continuous